 Some people prefer their last will and testament remain private.
 Usually, only they, their attorney, and those specifically authorized can view its contents before death.

-Once the person who wrote the will is deceased, however, that will becomes public record once it is recorded or filed for probate in an Ohio probate court.
+However, once the person who wrote the will is deceased, it will become public record once it is recorded or filed for probate in an Ohio probate court.

-Because a will that has been filed for probate is considered a public court record, you should be able to obtain a copy of it.
-Modern technology comes in useful in its ability to find information about a deceased person’s estate online—often at no cost.
+Because a will filed for probate is considered a public court record, you should be able to obtain a copy of it.
+Modern technology is useful in finding information about a deceased person’s estate online—often at no cost.

 As for the will itself, you may not be able to view the actual document for free.
 Many courts now charge a fee for the ability to view documents.
 That said, you should still be able to review a list of the documents filed with the court, the executor’s name, their attorney, and the name of the presiding judge.
 You may even have access to the list of creditors and beneficiaries for the estate you’re looking into.